You are $75 away from free shipping

-Step 1: Start with clean hair.
-To optimize the shine factor of this power ‘do, start by washing your hair with products designed to help combat frizz, like the L’Oréal Paris EverPure Frizz Defy Shampoo and Conditioner.
+To optimize the shine factor of this powerful style, start by washing your hair with products designed to help combat frizz, like the L’Oréal Paris EverPure Frizz Defy Shampoo and the L'Oréal Paris EverPure Frizz Defy Conditioner.

-Step 2: Brush out all lumps and bumps.
-Another way to really pump up the shine factor is to ensure that no bumps are present on the top, sides, or back of your head leading into your ponytail.
-All you have to do is brush your hair straight back to target any trouble areas.
+Another way to really pump up the sleekness is to ensure that no bumps are present on the top, sides, or back of your head leading into your ponytail.
+All you have to do is brush your hair straight back to target any problem areas.

-Step 3: Create your ponytail.
 Once you’ve flattened any imperfections, secure your high ponytail with a hair tie.
-To make your hairstyle look more natural, take a few strands of hair and wrap them around your hair tie to conceal any un-natural elements of your look.
+To make your hairstyle look more natural, take a few strands of hair and wrap them around your hair tie to conceal any unnatural elements of your look.

-Step 4: Braid your ponytail.
-Traditional, fishtail, or rope braid your hair from crown to ends tied off in a clear mini elastic.
+Traditional, fishtail, or rope braid your hair from crown to ends before tying your braid off with a clear mini elastic.

-Step 5: Make it shine.
-As a last-ditch effort to pump up the shine once and for all, use a shine spray or serum like the L’Oréal Paris EverSleek Frizz Finish Oil-In Serum.
+As a final effort to pump up the shine once and for all, use a shine spray or serum like the L’Oréal Paris EverSleek Frizz Finish Oil-In Serum.